 The first thing you’ll need is a local development environment.
 Running

-npm start will fire up a Webpack development server with a watcher which will automatically reload the application once you change something.
+npm start will fire up a Webpack development server with a watcher that will automatically reload the application once you change something.
 Hot reloading, however, is only supported for styles.

 The application will be generated with a number of features built-in.